bluefroguk1/empire-dump/content/Wiki/Costume/Varushka Costumes.md

 * Fake fur sold as 'fun fur' has a tendency to matt and go manky really quickly (and the designs are often a bit garish) so is probably best avoided
 * Silks and velvets may be worn by the rich - but it'll often be as the trim with the work-wearing fabrics of linen, wool, leather, cotton still being used for the main garment - so only small amounts are needed.
 * If you don't fancy embroidering from scratch and want more than just a border, some re-enactment stores have the Rus or Slavic style embroidered shifts and blouses for sale, and they also pop up in unusual places like Christmas Markets.
-* Similarities between Varushkan and [[Wintermark]] costume (wrapped trousers, tunics, lots of fur) shows the shared heritage between the cultures - to err towards Varushka and away from [[Wintermark]] ensure trousers are baggy from waist to knee; use fur as trim in [[Bands|bands]] and hems rather than loose pieces, and opt for open fronted tunics cut on a diagonal layered over a white base layer, rather than standard pulled over the head shapes.
+* Similarities between Varushkan and [[Wintermark]] [[Costume|costume]] (wrapped trousers, tunics, lots of fur) shows the shared heritage between the cultures - to err towards [[Varushka]] and away from [[Wintermark]] ensure trousers are baggy from waist to knee; use fur as trim in [[Bands|bands]] and hems rather than loose pieces, and opt for open fronted tunics cut on a diagonal layered over a white base layer, rather than standard pulled over the head shapes.
 * To stay warm go for multiple layers - it really does work.
 * Shawls are great as traditional [[Family|family]] pieces and can often be found in charity shops or jumble sales
 * Wigs are a great time saver for Wise Ones - all sorts of talismans and pieces can be braided in and the whole thing removed to sleep in comfort.
 Ebay, charity shops and even Claire's Accessories are a great source for the bits and pieces you might need